RETHINKING THE MILLENNIUM

 The evidence of that binding is seen most markedly in His complete mastery of demonic spirits.
 From now on the casting out of demons became a frequent and spectacular stamp of His authority.
 The gospels tell us that His control of Satan and his angels was absolute.
 With supreme ease He casts out a huge number of demons.
 His control extends even to multiple expulsions: from Mary Magdalene He casts out seven demons and from a wild Gadarene He casts out a legion of evil spirits – spirits that are so cowed in His presence that they are said to beg him not to send them into the abyss (Greek: abussos ).

 In the casting out of demons by His disciples Jesus sees evidence of the fall of Satan.
 When the disciples return from their first missionary tour they seem most amazed by the power Jesus has given them over evil spirits.
 “The seventy-two returned with joy, saying, ‘Lord, even the demons are subject unto us, in your name.”
 Jesus sees this as confirmation of His victory and joyfully exclaims, “I saw Satan like lightning fall from heaven.”

 The defeat and binding of Satan commenced with the victory of Christ in the desert and was completed and sealed by His victory on the cross.
-Approaching the final days of His ministry Jesus said, “Now is the judgment of this world; now will the ruler of this world be cast out” (Greek: ekballō a similar word to that used in Rev. 20:3 where Satan is described as being “cast” (Greek: ballō) into the bottomless pit).
+Approaching the final days of His ministry Jesus said, “Now is the judgment of this world; now will the ruler of this world be cast out” (Greek: ekballō a similar word to that used in Revelation 20:3 where Satan is described as being “ cast” (Greek: ballō ) into the bottomless pit).
 By His death and resurrection Jesus sealed Satan’s doom.

-Seen in this light Rev. 20:1-3 is not dealing with some interesting but relatively unimportant event that follows the Second Coming but with the central message of the New Testament – the victory of Christ – the gospel itself!
+Seen in this light Revelation 20:1-3 is not dealing with some interesting but relatively unimportant event that follows the Second Coming but with the central message of the New Testament – the victory of Christ – the Gospel itself!